chengzhengqian/czq-comint.el/czq-comint-send.md

 ;; 3) Pipe the command output into the log buffer.
 (with-current-buffer (process-buffer proc)
-  (czq-comint-send-to-buffer proc "printf capture" log-buffer nil t))
+  (czq-comint-send-to-buffer proc "printf capture" log-buffer t))

 ;; 4) Give the shell a moment to emit the restore tag, then inspect the buffer.
 (accept-process-output proc 0.1)